JTIEGS2021/JTIEGS2021/README.md

+NOTE: THIS PAGE IS CURRENTLY UNDER DEVELOPMENT.
+FUTURE UPDATES:
+- resume
+- completed projects summary and code (that which is shareable)
+- current projects summary and code (that which is shareable)

 Hello,

 My name is Jacob Tiegs.
 I am Bioinformatics graduate student at Marquette University and currently hold a Informatics Analyst position at MCW.
 I am involved in several projects at the moment, some focused on medical informatics and some focused in Cancer Bioinformatics.
 My interests include genetics and biostatistics.